hhat/UNIChro-seq-Analysis/crisper_analysis/bidirectional_edit_demo/README.md

 write_results(results, "path/to/your/output_file.txt")
 ```

-### Jupyter Notebook
-A Jupyter notebook example is also available in this repository.
-The notebook provides a step-by-step walkthrough of the analysis with visualizations and detailed explanations.

 ## Expected Input Format (`input_file.txt`)
 The script expects an tab-separated input file with the following required columns: